by Dr. C.H. Weaver M.D. ASCO 9/2021 update

 The need for chemotherapy was delayed to 4 years (48.1 months) in patients taking Kisqali in combination with fulvestrant and 28.8 months in the patients taking fulvestrant alone.

-Among patients with measurable disease the overall response rate was 52.7% with Kisqali and Femara compared to only 37.1% with Femara alone.
-After a median follow-up of 15.3 months, Kisqali was also associated with a significant improvement in time to cancer progression.
+Among patients with measurable disease the overall response rate was 53% with Kisqali and Femara compared to only 37% with Femara alone.
+Kisqali was associated with a significant improvement in time to cancer progression and overall survival.
+The average duration of survival for the Kisqali-Femara combination was 64 months compared to only 51 months for Femara alone.

 Breast cancer experts at the meeting believe that CDK4/6 inhibition with Kisqali and other cyclin-dependent kinase inhibitors will be a game changer in the treatment of advanced breast cancer.
 The key question is whether doctors should use them in all patients or whether some biomarker could be identified to use them more selectively.
 Doctors do not know whether 100% of patients will benefit, or less.